 Lung cancer is one of the most common and serious types of cancer.
 Around 44,500 people are diagnosed with the condition every year in the UK.
 Lung cancer is the second most common cancer in the UK after breast cancer and is the commonest cause of cancer-related death.
 The National Lung Cancer Audit (NLCA) was developed in response to the finding in the late 1990s that outcomes for lung cancer patients in the UK lagged behind those in other westernised countries, and varied considerably between organisations within the UK.
 The audit began collecting data nationally in 2005, and since then has become an exemplar of national cancer audit.
-In 2015 the Royal College of Physicians won the tender to run the audit for the next three-to-five years.
+On 1 February 2022, the project transferred to the Royal College of Surgeons of England.
+It was previously run by the Royal College of Physicians.

-This audit utilises existing datasets rather than bespoke data collection.
-For details of how to apply for data that is not in the public domain, please contact the project team directly.
+For details of how to apply for data that is not in the public domain, please see HQIP’s data access webpages.

 Details of the contracts that HQIP awards are available at: www.gov.uk/contracts-finder.